HL7/cqf-measures/input/pages/introduction.md

 ### Purpose
 {: #purpose}

 [The National Academy of Medicine, formerly called the Institute of Medicine (IOM),](https://www.nationalacademies.org/) defines quality as: “The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.”
 For care quality to be evaluated, standard quality metrics need to be developed and communicated to the appropriate organizations.
 To that end, the FHIR Quality Measure Implementation Guide (this IG) has been written to provide guidance for authoring electronic clinical quality measures ([eCQMs](https://ecqi.healthit.gov/glossary/ecqms)), clinical quality measures specified in a standard electronic format and designed to use structured, encoded data present in the electronic health record.
-This implementation guide references the following standards for creating eCQMs:
+This implementation guide references the following standards for creating QMs:

 * [Fast Healthcare Interoperability Resources (FHIR) R4](https://www.hl7.org/fhir/r4b/)
 * [Clinical Quality Language (CQL) R1.4](https://cql.hl7.org/)
 * [QI-Core Implementation Guide (QI-Core) R4.1](http://hl7.org/fhir/us/qicore/)

-To avoid variation in the use of FHIR Resources and metadata across eCQMs and clinical decision support (CDS), a quality-related implementation guide based on a logical data model is essential.
-In the US Realm, eCQMs should use [FHIR Quality Improvement Core (QICore)](http://hl7.org/fhir/us/qicore) profiles as the data model to maintain consistency.
+To avoid variation in the use of FHIR Resources and metadata across QMs and clinical decision support (CDS), a quality-related implementation guide based on a logical data model is essential.
+In the US Realm, QMs should use [FHIR Quality Improvement Core (QICore)](http://hl7.org/fhir/us/qicore) profiles as the data model to maintain consistency.
 Other FHIR based data models are also acceptable for use.

 Although the specification is based on the 1.4 version of CQL, backwards-compatible future versions of CQL can be used as well.
 In addition, if necessary, the 1.2 and 1.3 versions of CQL can be used without loss of functionality for this Implementation Guide.

 Except where noted, material from the base FHIR specification, and in particular the Clinical Reasoning module, is not repeated here.

 As features and functionality are identified by this implementation guide that apply more broadly, those features may be promoted to the base FHIR specification.

+There is a new term of digital quality measure or dQM that is currently being defined across many interested parties.
+For the purposes of this IG, eCQM and dQM are synonymous.
+The focus of this IG is a  computable representation of a quality measure using HL7 FHIR and CQL.

 ### Audience
 {: #audience}